Domuska/react_music_player/README.md

 # roadmap

+- scroll bar in main content
 - search results / artist view to display show more -button
 - use Vercel to host the app
 - add a domain
-- login button
-- scroll bar in main content

 - show playlists in left bar
-- mobile enhancements
-  - hide left bar on mobile
-  - rework bottom bar on mobile

 - use <Link> elements rather than pushing user with router
   - should be easy to try out with <CurrentPlaybackInfo>
 - move polling to poll the SDK instead of API